top of page

 The morning circle is not about order.

-It is about waking the Fire inside.
+It is about greeting the Fire inside.

 The Evening Circle